Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 See what plans you qualify for in less than 2 minutes

-If you've ever had a garage door opener fail unexpectedly, you know the repair bills can add up fast — often $300 to $800 or more for a full replacement.
+If you've ever had a garage door opener fail unexpectedly, you know the repair bills can add up fast.
+In 2026, professional opener installation averages around $379, with replacement costs running between $456 and $765 per opener according to Homewyse's most recent national data.
 Home warranties are designed to protect homeowners from exactly these kinds of surprise costs, but coverage for garage doors is more limited than most people realize.
-The good news is that garage door openers — including the motor, springs, and sensors — are often included in standard home warranty plans.
+The good news is that garage door openers, including the motor, springs, and sensors, are often included in standard home warranty plans.

-This guide explains exactly which garage door components are covered under a home warranty, which are excluded, how coverage limits and claim denials work, and whether adding garage door protection to your plan is worth the cost.
+This guide explains exactly which garage door components are covered under a home warranty, which are excluded, how coverage limits and claim denials work, and whether adding garage door protection to your plan is worth the cost in 2026.
 Whether you're shopping for a new home warranty or reviewing your current one, this breakdown will help you make a smarter, more informed decision.

 Key Pinch Points